 Many things can influence the complex system of communication between your brain and body.
 These include:

-- Genetics.
-Research suggests that your genes can affect how you perceive pain.
+- Genetics. suggests that your genes can affect how you perceive pain.
 Your genetics may also influence how you respond to pain medications.

 - Age.
 Elderly individuals may have a higher pain threshold.
 More research is needed to understand why.